Skip to content

 3. Enter the host endpoint.

-4. Enter the database name.
+4. Enter the database name (service name for Oracle).

 5. Specify the port.